-Bentonite is obtained by strip-mining (or surface mining) which strips land of plants and wildlife then utilises heavy equipment to remove the top layer of earth to access the seam underneath.
+Bentonite is obtained by strip mining (or surface mining) which strips the land of plants and wildlife then utilises heavy equipment to remove the top layer of earth to access the seam underneath.

 2.2 billion kilos (5 billion pounds) of clay cat litter is mined each year in the United States, most of which will end up in landfill.
 My own cats get through 7 kg of clumping clay litter per week, which is a staggering 364 kg every year.

 Silica crystals are made from sand which is heated with coke in a furnace and was the next novel cat litter to come on the market.
 Silica holds odours well and tracks less than clay litters.

 More and more types of biodegradable cat litter have become available which are made from plant materials.
 Recycled newspapers are the most popular, and are produced from newspapers that are re-pulped and de-inked, which leave behind long and short fibres.
 The short fibres are de-watered, turned into pellets, dried and mixed with an agent to control odour for cat litter.

 Other types of biodegradable cat litter include wood-based pellets and newer plant-based litter.

 - Wood: Made from wood shavings and sawdust from lumberyards and pressed into pellets.
 This type of litter can be clumping or non-clumping.
 Non-clumping litter is used in a sieve type litter tray which traps the disintegrated wood/urine in the bottom.
 This can be tipped down the toilet and rinsed out.

 Biodegradable cat litter are made from by-products of the farming and food production industry or produced from sustainable sources.